Updated By: Alison Schroeder on Wed, Apr 03, 2019

 Once you have identified whom you are trying to reach — it’s time to roll up your sleeves and get to work figuring out who they really are.
 It’s time to create a buyer persona.

 Per a blog from Leighton Interactive on all things persona, a buyer persona is a research-based representation of your target market.
 It’s a (sort of) fictional character that will allow you to better reach your target audience.
 Demographic data doesn’t cut it; you must personalize your target audience down to a very, very granular level.
-A Forbes article suggests answering these 15 questions when creating a buyer persona; I included this because this is precisely where I start when composing my outline for persona research.
+A Forbes article suggests answering these 15 questions when creating a buyer persona; I included this because this is precisely where I start when composing my outline for

 Questions to Guide Efforts